Work out how to save money on household bills

 Save money on food by planning ahead and batch cooking

 By planning your meals, you can save time and energy as well as money.
-Try cooking enough food to cover your meals for a number of days, and freeze it for when you need it.
+Try cooking enough food to cover your meals for a number of days, and freeze it for later.

 Get the whole family involved in meal planning.
 It’ll help your kids understand how to save money and prepare healthy meals.